Signature-Informed Transformer for Asset Allocation: Experiment

 We examine how proportional trading frictions and allocation concentration affect SIT.
-The concentration parameter $\tau>0$ is the softmax temperature in the allocation layer, $\bw^{(k)}_{t}=\softmax(\hat{\bmu}^{(k)}_{t}/\tau)$.
+The concentration parameter $\tau$ is the softmax temperature in the allocation layer, $\bw^{(k)}_{t}=\softmax(\hat{\bmu}^{(k)}_{t}/\tau)$.
 Smaller $\tau$ concentrates capital, larger $\tau$ spreads it.
 We sweep $\tau \in \{0.8,...,1.4\}$.
-Transaction costs are one‑way proportional fees of $c\in{0,5,10}$ basis points (bps; $1$ bps $=10^{-4}$) per dollar traded.
+Transaction costs are one‑way proportional fees of $c\in{0,5,10}$ basis points per dollar traded.
 All other settings follow the main evaluation: long‑only, fully invested, monthly ($k$-step) rebalancing on the 40‑ and 50‑asset universes, and a zero risk‑free rate for all risk‑adjusted metrics.
 Figure~\ref{plot_sensi} reports mean ($\pm$ std) Sharpe ratios for every $(\tau,c)$ pair, with the 40‑asset universe on the left and 50‑asset on the right.
 Two patterns are stable across universes.
 First, performance peaks at moderate dispersion, near $\tau\approx1.3$.
 Second, frictions compress Sharpe roughly linearly over this range: moving from $0$ to $10$ bps reduces Sharpe by about $0.03$–$0.04$ at the optimum.

 Trading costs predictably erode realized performance, yet the impact is mitigated when allocations avoid both extreme concentration (small $\tau$) and excessive diffusion (very large $\tau$).
 The interior optimum near $\tau\approx1.3$ indicates that SIT’s gains arise from robust allocation—balancing diversification with conviction rather than from raw prediction accuracy alone.
 The cost penalty is slightly smaller at the optimum in the 40‑asset case (drop $0.034$) than for concentrated settings such as $\tau\in \{0.8,0.9\}$ (drops $0.039$–$0.041$), whereas in the 50‑asset universe the smallest penalty occurs at more concentrated $\tau$ (e.g., $\tau=0.9$ drops $0.027$).
 This non‑linearity suggests that the turnover induced by spreading capital interacts with cross‑sectional breadth.
 With fewer assets, moderate diversification can temper trading; with more assets, broader participation slightly increases cost sensitivity.